-A likely result of Sega's strong growth of the late 80s and early 90s (particularly in the arcade sector), Sega envisioned opening indoor theme parks to expand its business and become one of the major players in the entertainment industry (reportedly at one stage during the 90s they were attempting to be world leaders, eclipsed only by the likes of Disney).
-This side of the business began with a park in Yokohama, Japan, which debuted in summer 1994, although the most significant Joypolis was the branch opened in Tokyo in 1996.
+After strong financial growth during the late 80s and early 90s (particularly in the arcade sector), Sega envisioned opening a chain of indoor theme parks to expand its business beyond video games, becoming a major player in the entertainment industry eclipsed only by the likes of Disney.
+This side of the business began with the first Joypolis centre, which debuted in Yokohama, Japan during the summer of 1994.

 vvv REDO ALL OF THIS - IT IS TWOKKED FROM WIKIPEDIA AND IS MOSTLY WRONG vvv

 The 11,946 sq metre complex opened with over 8,250 sq/m of that dedicated to the theme park's 7 major attractions.
 These included a revamped Virtua Racing (renamed Virtua Formula) and 217 coin operated arcade machines.
 Many of the rides also appeared inside Sega World Sydney when the parks launched in Australia.

 As part of a restructuring by Sega, Joyopolis Yokohama was closed in 1998.